 - Where are the passions?
 What topics are particularly relevant to you and your community?
-Appendix 4 contains a list of general environmental topics. - Who are the people?
-Find other people who feel the same way or who you think could feel the same passion with the help of additional environmental and Jewish education.
+Appendix 4 contains a description of general topics. - Who are the people?
+Find other people in the community who feel the same way or who you think could feel the same passion with the help of additional environmental and Jewish education.